jimhigson/oboe.js/writing/main/1_Abstract.md

 A new design for http client libraries incorporating http streaming, pattern matching, and incremental parsing, with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between programs.
-A Javascript client capable of progressively parsing JSON resources is presented targeting both Node.js and web browsers.
-Loose coupling is particularly considered in light of the application of Agile methodologies to REST and SOA, providing a framework in which it is acceptable to partially restructure the JSON format in which a resource is expressed whilst maintaining compatibility with dependent systems.
+A Javascript client library capable of progressively parsing JSON resources is presented targeting both Node.js and web browsers.
+Loose coupling is particularly considered in light of the application of Agile methodologies to REST and SOA, providing a framework in which it is acceptable to partially restructure the JSON format of a resource while maintaining compatibility with dependent systems.

 A critique is made of current practice under which resources are